CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal.md

 ![hosts.txt](../images/saml35.png)

 * Go to a web browser and plug in <code>https://alias.cloudportal.io</code>.
-Here you can sign in via CenturyLink Cloud username and password, or choose the **Sign In Using SAML** option.
-If you choose the latter, then the CenturyLink Cloud SAML service redirects the browser to the URL specified in the account's **SAML SSO URL** setting.
+Here you can sign in via Lumen Cloud username and password, or choose the **Sign In Using SAML** option.
+If you choose the latter, then the Lumen Cloud SAML service redirects the browser to the URL specified in the account's **SAML SSO URL** setting.

 ![Sign In Page](../images/saml36.png)